34 Great Jobs for People with Disabilities

 - The National Telecommuting Institute, Inc. (NTI)—This not-for-profit organization specializes in identifying and developing work-at-home opportunities for Americans with physical disabilities.
 NTI matches people with part-time or full-time jobs—and helps train them—in fields like virtual customer service, technical support, survey work, quality-control monitoring, and business-to-business telemarketing.

 - USAJOBS—As part of the U.S. Office of Personnel Management (OPM), this resource helps a lot of people with disabilities connect with good job opportunities throughout the federal government.
-In 2016 alone, USAJOBS listed over 364,000 job announcements—for opportunities in more than 147 countries—from over 500 federal agencies.4 Plus, it offers information about the Schedule A Hiring Authority, which often gives federal agencies a faster option for hiring individuals who have psychiatric, intellectual, or severe physical disabilities.
+It lists thousands of job announcements—for opportunities in several countries—from hundreds of federal agencies.
+Plus, it offers information about the Schedule A Hiring Authority, which often gives federal agencies a faster option for hiring individuals who have psychiatric, intellectual, or severe physical disabilities.

 4. Make Your Ambitions Known